AndyPunch/django_whyer/README.md

 ### What is this repository for? ###
 StackOverflow clone written in Python/Django.
-The website located at [http://varmax.djangohost.name](http://varmax.djangohost.name)

 ### How do I get set up? ###
 For full requirements, see requirments.txt